 Mail to P.O.
 Box 1758, Callahan, FL 32011 (904-879-3406)

-This past year the Musslewhite family donated the old commissary and much of its contents to the West Nassau Historical Society to perpetuate Cecil's legacy and that of the turpentine industry.
+In the summer of 2013, the Musslewhite family donated the old commissary and much of its contents to the West Nassau Historical Society to perpetuate Cecil's legacy and that of the turpentine industry.
 The old commissary, however, was not structurally sound to have moved it to the historical society grounds.
 The decision was made to reproduce the old building in a smaller scale to display Musslewhite contributions and other related artifacts.
 Sadly, the actual building was demolished in the summer of 2014, leaving behind memories and the artifacts that have been entrusted to the West Nassau Historical Society.

 Grant and Harold have hammer their way to completing the exterior before Friday's first day of the festival.
 The interior will be completed sometime in the next few months.
 The artifacts, temporarily are displayed in the depot annex building with members of the Musslewhite family there to answer questions and talk about the two Cecils and Eugene.